subnero1/website-staging/_faq/faq32.md

 ---

 Subnero modems support three wake-up modes:
-1. Scheduled wake-up.
+1. Scheduled wake-up: Modems can wake up at pre-configured schedules.
-2. External interrupt (3.3V for more than 100 ms).
+2. External wake-up interrupt: A 3.3V external signal (~100 ms) can trigger the modem to wake up.
-3. Power cycle.
+3. Power cycle: Disconnecting and reconnecting the power supply wakes up the modem.